-My research interests include computational materials joining (in particular, high-velocity impact welding), nonconventional joining and forming processes, materials characterization, dynamic behavior of materials, non-Newtonian fluids, and mathematical modeling.
+My research interests include computational materials joining (in particular, high-velocity impact welding), non-conventional joining and forming processes, damage and failure analysis, materials characterization, dynamic behavior of materials, experimental testing, and mathematical modeling.

 I received my B.Sc. in Mechanical Engineering (2004) and M.Sc. in Aerospace Engineering (2007) from Sharif University of Technology (SUT), Tehran, Iran.
 After working in industry for a few years, I began my work at University of New Hampshire (UNH) where I received my M.Sc. in Applied Mathematics (2013) and Ph.D. in Mechanical Engineering (2015).